-However, the survival of grizzly bears in Yellowstone, Grand Teton and the John D. Rockefeller Parkway did not happen by accident.
-The Endangered Species Act set strict protections and dedicated wildlife experts and public support made their recovery possible.
-It took decades of hard work and millions of taxpayer dollars to restore the southernmost population of grizzly bears in North America, and we must ensure these bears continue to thrive.
+However, the survival of grizzly bears did not happen by accident.
+The Endangered Species Act set strict protections, and dedicated wildlife experts and public support made their recovery possible.
+It took decades of hard work and millions of taxpayer dollars to save these animals from being lost forever, and we must ensure they continue to thrive.

 More than 17,700 Comments Submitted to USFWS

 NPCA supporters submitted comments expressing concern on the proposal to remove Greater Yellowstone grizzlies from the Endangered Species List.

 Get Action Alerts

 Want national parks in your inbox?
 Sign up for NPCA email updates to receive news, features, and opportunities to make a difference!
 You can unsubscribe at any time.